d3b4g/leonids/_posts/chainsaw.md

 Before doing anything i upgraded the shell to a fully tty.
 After that i quickly searched for the user.txt but it is not here, so back to further enumeration.

 ###### System Enumeration :
-I dropped my SSH public key into the /home/administrator/.ssh/authorized_keys file so i can get into the system easily, without having to run the exploit again and again.

 Checked to see if their is anyother users in the system, i can see user bobby which we might have to escalate to.